Darxo/Hardened/README.md

 - **Executioner** no longer works against stunned or sleeping targets.
 It now works against all rooted targets instead of just a select subset of those effects
 - **Exploit Opening** is completely reworked.
 It now grants a stacking +10% chance to hit whenever an opponent misses an attack against you.
 Bonus is reset upon landing a hit (just like Fast Adaptation)
 - **Fencer** no longer grants +10% chance to hit or 20% less fatigue cost.
 It no longer removes the damage type requirement from **Passing Step**.
 It now causes your fencing swords to lose 50% less durability
-- **Flail Mastery** no longer grants +5% HitChance with **Thresh** and it no longer grants the **From all Sides** perk.
+- **Flail Mastery** now makes skills cost 20% less Fatigue (down from 25%).
+It no longer grants +5% HitChance with **Thresh** and it no longer grants the **From all Sides** perk.
 You now gain the **From all Sides** effect until the start of your next turn, after you use a Flail Skill.
 This effect makes you count twice for the purpose of surrounding adjacent enemies
 - **Flail Spinner** now has a 100% chance to procc (up from 50%) but will only target a random different valid enemy
 - **Formidable Approach** is completely reworked.
 Moving next to an enemy that has less maximum Hitpoints than you, removes Confident from them.
 Moving next to an enemy grants +15 Melee Skill against them until they damage you or you move away from each other
 - **Fortified Mind** now grants +25 Resolve (instead of 25% more) and you lose Resolve equal to the Weight of your Helmet